skypher/cerridwen/README.rst

 * Flask, if you wish to run Cerridwen's API server

+These dependencies will be installed automatically as needed.

 Quickstart
 ----------

+Installation via pip is very simple.
+Here are some command lines to get you started:

 ::

-  $ pip install cerridwen
+  pip install cerridwen

+This will installed Cerridwen and its dependencies.
+Flask will be installed when you start ``cerridwen-server`` for the first time.

 To test Cerridwen's data on the console, invoke:

 ::

-  $ cerridwen
+  cerridwen

-If everything is to your satisfaction you can then start the API server:
+If everything is to your satisfaction you can then start the API server if you wish:

 ::

-  $ cerridwen-server
+  cerridwen-server

 It will start up in the foreground and listen on port 2828, serving moon data via HTTP in JSON format at the URI `/v1/moon`.